score-json/nlohmann_json/TSF/trustable/no-json-faults/NJF-06.5.2.md

     Erikhu1: 1.0
 ---

-If the service provided by the nlohmann/json library does not accept any value candidate as singleton, then the service does not accept the object candidate.
+If the service provided by the nlohmann/json library does not accept any value-candidate as singleton, then the service does not accept the object-candidate.